Operation London Bridge: Operation Spring Tide

 The Queen's death and funeral plans worked concurrently with Operation Spring Tide, the plan for the accession of Charles III to the throne.
 One day after the Queen's death, the Accession Council would meet at St James's Palace and Charles would be proclaimed king.
 Parliament would meet that evening when MPs would swear allegiance to Charles III and express condolences for the Queen's death.
 Most parliamentary activities would then be suspended for 10 days.
-At 3:30 pm, Charles III would host the prime minister and the cabinet for an audience.
+At 3:30 p.m., Charles III would host the prime minister and the cabinet for an audience.
 Two days after the Queen's death, proclamations for the King would be made by the Scottish, Welsh and Northern Irish administrations.

 On the third day after the Queen's death, Charles III would receive the motion of condolence at Westminster Hall in the morning and then depart for a tour of the United Kingdom.
 Charles III would visit the Scottish parliament and attend a service at St Giles' Cathedral in Edinburgh.
 On the next day, Charles III would visit Northern Ireland, where he would receive a motion of condolence at Hillsborough Castle and attend a service at St Anne's Cathedral, Belfast.
 Seven days after the Queen's death, Charles III would visit Wales, receiving a motion of condolence at the Welsh parliament and attending a service at Llandaff Cathedral in Cardiff.

 Supporting plans exist within Operations Spring Tide for specific arrangements in each constituent country in the UK; including Operation Shamrock for Northern Ireland, Operation Kingfisher for Scotland, and Operation Dragon for Wales.

 Implementation

 Operation London Bridge and Operation Unicorn were activated upon the death of Elizabeth II, which occurred on 8 September 2022 at Balmoral Castle in Scotland.

-Although the operation was intended to be brought into action on the day that Elizabeth II passed away (identified in the plan as "D-day"), the late time of her death rendered it inconvenient to convene the accession council at short notice.
+Although the operation was intended to be brought into action on the day that Elizabeth II died (identified in the plan as "D-day"), the late time of her death rendered it inconvenient to convene the accession council at short notice.
 The decision was taken to designate the following day, 9 September as D-day.
 This also avoided the problem of the funeral (on D+10) taking place on a Sunday.
+Many leaders from around the world attended her funeral, leading to thousands of police officers being called for their protection.

 In a change from the reported plan, Charles III announced upon his proclamation that the day of the Queen's funeral would be a bank holiday.

 Although the Queen did not die overseas, an aeroplane—an RAF C-17 Globemaster—was used to transport the coffin to London.
-This decision was taken on security grounds, as it would be too difficult to police the entire route.
+This decision was taken on security grounds, as it would be too difficult to police the entire rail route.
+Police were deployed in key areas in Scotland to maintain security for the royal family and the Queen's body as it moved to Edinburgh Airport.
+There were 13 arrests made for the duration of the operation in Scotland.